Rob42101/CODEBREAKER/readme.md

 So far (as of the date of this document) this game has only been run on a Linux based OS and as such, I can't say for sure if it will work correctly on a MS Windows system.

+### Extras

+Because this is a challenging game, at first, you may find it hard to concentrate on both working out what your next best guess should be, as well as working out what your correct response should be to the AI best guess.
+Getting this wrong, will result in you being accused of cheating, at which point you will forfeit the game.
+As this can be a source of frustration, I have provided a small helper script, that will provide the correct response for any given secret code/guess combination.

+My understanding is that with the original game, the order in which the feedback symbols are entered, is unimportant (so, `++*-` is as good as `*++-`).
+This has been retained in my implementation of the game, but a purest will tell you that the order should always be entered as `*` `+` `-` as the priority order.

+### Game play hints and tips

+If you wait for the AI first best guess, before you decide on what your secret code will be, you can gain a slight advantage by basing your code on the AI first best guess.

+As an example, if the AI first best guess happens to be `ECEC`, then make sure that you choose a secret code that contains one of those letters, in the correct position, because, if it does not, your response will have to be `----`, in which case the AI can completely rule out both the `C` and the `E` from its search space and with only six letters (at the ROOKIE level), this means that the AI will only have to include the remaining four letters in any subsequent best guess, making it much easier to find your secret code.

+Likewise, if you have to respond with `+---` (one correct letter, in the wrong place), then the AI knows that there can't be a `E` at positions one or three, and there can't be a `C` at positions two or four, but there is definitely a `C` at either p1 or p3, or there is definitely a `E` at p2 or p4.

+A response of `*---`, on the other hand (one correct letter, in the correct position) would give away as little information as possible, because all that the AI would know is that there is one correct letter, but (at this stage) it will have no clear idea about which letter is correct or at which position said letter will be.

+### In closing
 Please enjoy.
 If you have any comments or feedback, please use this channel.